 Residence Don

-Residence Life creates an inclusive and vibrant community where students grow and develop to flourish in and out of the classroom.
-Through our residence community, students have a sense of belonging where they learn to live with, learn from, and take care of others, as well as themselves.
+Residence Life creates an inclusive and vibrant community where residents grow and flourish in and out of the classroom.
+Through our residence community, residents have a sense of belonging where they learn to live with, learn from, and take care of others, as well as themselves.

 Our Don Team is made up of Junior Dons and Dons.
 The basic qualifications for each position are outlined below.

-• Junior Don: A current, upper year (going into their 3rd year or higher) King’s student.
+Junior Don: A current, upper year King’s student.
+Upper year means a registered King’s student who is going into their 3rd year of study or higher.

-• Don: A young professional, graduate student, or a recent graduate from an undergraduate program.
-If completed their undergraduate program at King’s, preferably someone who has at least one academic year between graduation and the start date of this position (August of this current year).
+Don: A young professional, graduate student, or a recent graduate from an undergraduate program.
+If they completed their undergraduate program at King’s, preferably someone who has at least one academic year between their graduation and the start date of this position.

-The position descriptions and responsibilities are mostly the same for both positions and are outlined below.
-The only difference is Junior Dons will typically be responsible for smaller-sized communities.
+The position descriptions and responsibilities are the same for both positions and are outlined below.
+Junior Dons will typically be responsible for smaller-sized communities.

 General Description

 Dons are community leaders and role models who provide mentorship and support to the King’s residence community.
-Dons report to the Assistant Dean of Residence Life and work closely with the Programming & Community Engagement Coordinator who is also a member of the Don Team.
-Together, they make up the Residence Life office.
+Dons report to the Assistant Dean of Residence Life (ADRL) and work closely with the Programming & Community Engagement Coordinator (PCEC), who is also typically a member of the Don Team.
+Together, they make up the Residence Life team, which is an integral part of the Dean of Students Office within the broader Enrolment & Student Life Office at King’s.

-The Don position requires a high degree of creativity, passion, reliability, on-campus presence, dedication, and flexibility.
-Dons are an integral component of residence life at King’s and are largely responsible for delivering a friendly, safe, inclusive, and supportive residence experience.
-Dons are expected to motivate their students to get involved in campus life and help foster an environment where students can build relationships with one another.
+The Don position requires a high degree of independent work, creativity, passion, reliability, on-campus presence, dedication and flexibility.
+Dons are an integral component of residence life at King’s and are largely responsible for delivering a friendly, safe, inclusive and supportive residence experience.
+Dons are expected to motivate their residents to get involved in campus life and help foster an environment where residents can build relationships with one another.

-Dons participate in a rotational, after hours on-call schedule.
-A Don can expect to be on-call about four (4) shifts a month.
-During these on call shifts, Dons work with Student Patrol, Front Desk and Campus Security to respond to various and occasionally serious incidents in residence.
-Incidents can include, but are not limited to, lockouts, noise complaints, alcohol related issues, medical emergencies, mental health crisis, verbal and/or physical aggression, suicide intervention etc. There is a Don on-call Monday – Friday from 4pm-8am and 24/7 on weekends and holidays.
+Dons participate in a rotational, after-hours, on-call schedule.
+A Don can expect to be on-call for about four (4) shifts a month.
+During these on call shifts, Dons work with Student Patrol, Front Desk and Campus Security to respond to various, and occasionally serious, incidents within residence.
+Incidents can include, but are not limited to, lockouts, noise complaints, alcohol-related concerns, medical emergencies, mental health crisis, verbal and/or physical aggression, suicide intervention etc. There is a Don on-call Monday to Friday from 4 p.m. to 8 a.m. and 24 hours a day on weekends and holidays.

 • Support & Mentorship:

-• Support approximately twenty to thirty-five (20-35) students who live with them on their floor or Bay.
+• Support approximately twenty to thirty-five (20-35) residents who live with them in a shared community (floor or residence bay).

-• Mentor the community by providing guidance, feedback, and support for a broad range of student experiences.
+• Mentor the community by providing guidance, feedback and support for a broad range of resident experiences.

-• Direct students to appropriate resources for personal and academic support.
+• Direct residents to appropriate resources for personal and academic.

-• Provide regular engagement and support to their community through various means.
+• Provide regular engagement and support to their community.

 • Community Building & Programming:

-• Organize both social and educational programming to welcome students into the King’s community the promote belonging.
+• Organize both social and educational programming that promotes belonging to welcome residents into the King’s community.

-• Foster friendship and relationship building by helping students integrate their intellectual life with community life through residence programming.
+• Foster friendships and relationship building by helping residents integrate their intellectual life with community life through residence programming.

-• Cultivate a sense of belonging for students of diverse cultures, worldviews, and experiences.
+• Cultivate a sense of belonging for residents of diverse cultures, worldviews, and

-• Develop and deliver programming that reflects their community’s own intellectual, social, artistic, and athletic interests while also responding to their students’ emerging needs.
+• Develop and deliver programming that reflects their community’s own intellectual, social, artistic and athletic interests while also responding to their residents’ emerging needs.

 • Assist in the planning and facilitation of residence wide programming.